jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 box her own ears for having cheated herself in a game of croquet she was playing against herself, for this curious child was very fond of pretending to be two people.
 ‘But it’s no use now,’ thought poor Alice, ‘to pretend to be two people!
-Why, there’s hardly enough of me left to makeonerespectable person!’
+Why, there’s hardly enough of me left to make one respectable person!’
 Soon her eye fell on a little glass box that was lying under the table; she opened it, and found in it a very small cake, on which the words ‘EATME’ were beautifully marked in currants.
 ‘Well, I’ll eat it,’ said Alice, ‘and if it makes me